Hello, in this post, we will discuss the TDS on sale of immovable property. We will cover the following:

 Interest on Late Deduction:

-TDS liable to be deducted but not deducted by the buyer of the property will attract an interest of 1% per month on the amount not deducted.
+TDS is deducted by the buyer before the due date and if not the interest rate is 1% per month on the amount not deducted.

 Interest on Late Deposit: